Table of Contents

 Allergic colitis in infants

-In infants younger than one year of age, colitis is often due to allergies to cow or soy milk.
+In infants younger than 1 year of age, colitis is often due to allergies to cow or soy milk.
 Allergic colitis may be seen in breastfed babies, where mothers drink cow's milk and pass that protein into their breast milk.
 Continue Reading